Samuel C. Breslin, Esq.

 Sam Breslin represents both individual and corporate clients in a variety of white collar and criminal matters, and works to recognize and address both criminal and civil/administrative issues before they arise.
-Sam represents both individuals and corporate entities in investigations and formal prosecutions.
+Sam represents individuals and corporate entities in investigations and formal prosecutions.
 He handles civil and criminal fraud investigations on both state and federal levels, with a focus on limiting publicity and long-term consequences whenever possible.

 Sam has worked on pharmaceutical misbranding investigations, a variety of New York State administrative and licensing proceedings (incl.
 Department of Labor, State Liquor Authority, Education Department, et al).
 He has represented large-scale corporate clients in connection with internal investigations of employee theft and fraud, and works to address both the immediate issues as well as to prevent future incidents.